 Various body parts, including the head, the arms and hands, the torso, the hips, and the legs, play different roles in tango.
-Dancers need to understand the functions of each body part and properly allocate the attention, so that they can use their body in a controlled and coordinate fashion in the dance.
+Dancers need to understand the function of each body part and properly allocate the attention, so that they can use their body in a controlled and coordinate fashion in the dance.
 Incorrect use of the body parts is a common problem in tango.

 In my previous post I quoted a tanguera's insightful observation on tango.
-What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue the visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
+What she called the first layer technique, namely, to maintain a comfortable embrace, and the second layer technique, namely, to pursue visual beauty, in essence refer to the function of the torso and the function of the legs respectively.
 In tango, the torso is in relative rest in the embrace, but the movements of the legs are brisk and colorful.
 If the torso is associated with the feelings, then the legs are the representatives of the beauty.
 A good tango is a perfect combination of the two.
 Formalist dancers concern only about the look and ignore the feelings, and they use the torso as but another limb to create movements under the command of the arms and hands.
 However, pursuing the visual impression at the expense of the intimacy and comfort of the embrace is not worth the candle.
 Throughout its history, from tango milonguero, to tango Villa Urquiza, to tango fantasia, to tango Nuevo, the alienation of tango clearly follows an aesthetic path farther and farther away from the embrace and feelings.
 (See The Styles of Tango.)
 I do not think that direction is worth advocating.
 I believe the juxtaposition of the comfort of the embrace and the beauty of the footwork is totally possible.
 It does not have to sacrifice the embrace in order to pursue beauty.
 Many beautiful tangos danced by outstanding tango dancers, such as the Poema danced by Geraldine Rojas and Javier Rodrigues, and many tangos danced by Noelia Hurtado and Carlotos Espinoza, are classic examples.

 These dancers can achieve such degree of excellence because they are adept in using the hips, which are like the swivel that joins the upper body and the lower body.
 Because the torsos of the dancers are connected in the embrace, they need to swivel their hips in order to move their legs around each other.
 In tango terms this is called dissociation.
 (See Dissociation and Gear Effect.)
 Educated tango dancers can dissociate their upper body and lower body to a greater degree, so they can step freely around each other without breaking the embrace.
 Dissociation is not only a physical separation, but also an artistic division of labor, enabling the upper body to remain in the comfort of the embrace, while allowing the lower body to maximize its creativity.
 In comparison, the bodies of the novices are not flexible enough to be dissociated freely, so, instead of using the torso to lead and follow, inexperienced guys often lead with the hands, and gals tend to turn the whole body instead of swiveling the hips, and they grip each other with the hands to support the movement of the body, causing the rupture of the embrace and awkwardness of the movement.
 You may call it by the fine-sounding name of "open embrace", but its real reason is the lack of the ability to maintain the embrace when dancing, thus resorting to a relatively easy substitute, which in fact is cheating.
 But cheating has a price to pay, as it can only fool others, not yourself and your partner.
 The professionals use open embrace on stage to perform for an audience, not for their own comfort and pleasure.
 They pay this price for their job.
 As soon as they go to a milonga, they switch to dancing in close embrace.
 (See Social Tango and Performance Tango.)
 Novices who envy their glamour on stage, blindly imitate it in the milonga without even can embrace well.
 Such crude imitation only makes them look foolish.